MotherTongues/mothertongues/docs/guides/prepare.md

 }
 ```

-You can also reference a file that contains a csv of your alphabet:
+You can also reference a file that contains a txt or json file containing your alphabet:

 ```json hl_lines="6"
 {